 In the general sense of abstracting through tonal alteration, this is a continuation of two previous series: Nothing, in the World (2014) and Zone of Transformation (2015).
 However, Strangeness of Seeing maintains the familiar orientation of each image, so they are more identifiable, as a means to focus on detail.

 Prints available in an edition of five each, 24 x 34 inches (61 x 86 cm), printed on Hahnemühle Rice Paper. + 2 AP.

 A print-on-demand book showing the entire series is available from MagCloud.com at:

-Strangeness of Seeing is available as a set of two handmade books in a clamshell box.
+Strangeness of Seeing is available as a set of two handmade books.
 It can be seen at: